Precrastination: End-state comfort and precrastination

-January of 2019, David A. Rosenbaum and Kyle S. Sauerberger published the research paper ‘End-state comfort meets pre-crastination’, with the goal of resolving an apparent conflict between the observed phenomena of precrastination and end-state comfort.
+In January 2019, David A. Rosenbaum and Kyle S. Sauerberger published the research paper "End-state comfort meets pre-crastination", with the goal of resolving an apparent conflict between the observed phenomena of precrastination and end-state comfort.
 End-state comfort can generally be defined as the tendency to act in physically awkward ways for the sake of comfortable or easy-to-control final postures.
-Through the course of the paper the researchers determine that the two phenomena are in fact not contradictory and can have interplay between them, to determine the end course of action.
+Through the course of the paper, the researchers determine that the two phenomena are in fact not contradictory and can interplay between them, to determine the end course of action.

 Studying precrastination in animals

-Precrastination has also been observed in animal behavior, as evidenced by Edward A. Wasserman and Stephen J. Brzykcy publishing their paper ‘Pre-crastination in the pigeon’ in 2014.
+Precrastination has also been observed in animal behavior, as evidenced by Edward A. Wasserman and Stephen J. Brzykcy's 2014 paper "Pre-crastination in the pigeon".

 In order to test the possibility of pigeons displaying precrastination, the researchers devised a basic two-alternative forced-choice task, where the pigeons had to at one time or another switch from pecking the center of three horizontally aligned buttons to pecking one of two side buttons.
 For the differing trials left or right was cued by red or green colors.
-The pigeons’ center-to-side button switch could be completed sooner (in second step) or later (in the third step) in the sequence, with the difference between these two sequences resulting in no effect on the effort required to complete the task, the distance traveled over the course of the task, or the reward received from the task.
+The pigeons' center-to-side button switch could be completed sooner (in the second step) or later (in the third step) in the sequence, with the difference between these two sequences resulting in no effect on the effort required to complete the task, the distance traveled over the course of the task, or the reward received from the task.

-As a result of this experiment the researchers determined that pigeons displayed precrastination.
-This is due to the fact that despite the lack of any difference in the reward given for doing so, all of the pigeons “quickly came to peck the side location in Step 2 on which the upcoming star would next be presented in Step 3”.
+As a result of this experiment, the researchers determined that pigeons displayed precrastination.
+This is due to the fact that despite the lack of any difference in the reward given for doing so, all of the pigeons "quickly came to peck the side location in Step 2 on which the upcoming star would next be presented in Step 3".

 Explanations

 Evolutionary perspective

-Precrastination often involves hasty and sudden behavior as well as split second decision-making.
-Evolution played an important role in making precrastination the “default response option” as animals' quick reactions and decisions might have been significant to their survival.
+Precrastination often involves hasty and sudden behavior as well as split-second decision-making.
+Evolution played an important role in making precrastination the "default response option" as animals' quick reactions and decisions might have been significant to their survival.
 The brain evolved to anticipate certain situations and to approach the situation in an appropriate way.
-Subsequently, the adapted brains ability to adjust and adapt to different contexts in rapid manner and within a short timeframe allowed certain animals to have an advantage over others.
-A study from 2014, conducted by Wasserman and Brzykcy, showed further evidence that precrastination can be explained by evolution.
-The findings indicated that pigeons precrastinated.
+Subsequently, the adapted brains' ability to adjust and adapt to different contexts in rapid manner and within a short timeframe allowed certain animals to have an advantage over others.
+Wasserman and Brzykcy's 2014 pigeon study showed further evidence that precrastination can be explained by evolution and indicated that pigeons precrastinate.
 As the evolutionary ancestors of pigeons and humans went separate ways 300 billion years ago, it supports the evolutionary theory that the tendency to precrastinate may have emerged from a common ancestor.
 The suggestions why common ancestors should precrastinate can be linked to survival as well.
-Grabbing the lowest fruit from the tree, eating the grain while it is still nearby and getting food while it is still available, can be crucial for survival.
+Grabbing the lowest fruit from the tree, eating the grain while it is still nearby, and getting food while it is still available can be crucial for survival.